Quick answer

 Get a Scored Audit in 5 Minutes

 If you want to see exactly how your profile scores across all of these factors - plus a side-by-side comparison against your top 3 local competitors - the free Storefront Audit runs that analysis automatically.
+It checks all 27 of these points in about 60 seconds.
 Enter your business name and city and you will get a full report including your visibility score, where you rank versus competitors, and the specific gaps costing you the most calls.

 The audit takes 5-10 minutes to complete and delivers a PDF you can share with your team or a marketing partner.
 No credit card required.